State tournament update: Playoffs coming to an end, see which local teams survived

 No. 5 Campus (15-7) beat No. 4 Free State (16-6) 10-6 on Friday in the state quarterfinals.
 Colts lost to No. 1 Blue Valley (21-3) 7-0 in the semifinals.

-The third-place game between Derby and Campus was cancelled.
+The third-place game between Derby and Campus was canceled.
 Both teams were awarded third-place trophies.

 Class 5A